Our Mission & Vision

 We host events in and around Chicago that elevate the storyteller’s words to deliver a unique, live, literary/theatrical experience unlike any other in the city.
 From small bars in Rogers Park and North Center, to big venues in Lakeview and the West Loop, to restaurants in Lincoln Park and Evanston, we produce over 30 events every season and facilitates over 145 artistic collaborations.

 We craft story-sharing experiences in the form of both performances and workshops and classes.
 A typical show or event consists of several stories dispersed throughout the evening like courses of a meal.
-The stories range from the earnest and serious to the frivolous and humorous, and can simultaneously provoke and entertain.
+The stories range from the earnest and serious to the light-hearted and humorous, and can simultaneously provoke and entertain.

 Our venues are as varied as our stories, and run the gamut from intimate wine bars and pubs to spacious performance halls, conference rooms, and open-office environments.
 Our storytellers are equally diverse, and come from all walks of life: a pastor, a bartender, a child psychiatrist, and a lawyer…their individual stories help to bridge the gap between the personal and the universal, and break down the walls between and unite artists and audiences in and among different communities.